 In Dec 2009 the Energy Community Ministerial Council decided on the accession of Moldova and Ukraine.
 With the decision, the geographical concept of Western Balkans, with which the process was linked initially, lost its validity.
 Today, the leitmotiv behind the Energy Community Treaty is rather the import of the EU energy policy into non- EU countries.

 This section brings closer the overall process of the Energy Community.
 After explanations on who we are and what we do, the milestones page outlines the historical development steps of the Energy Community.
 The legal framework page features all legally binding documents in the context of the Treaty.
-Whilst the institutions section outlines the institutional setting in which the Energy Community is embedded, the subsection on the dispute settlement explains the three step mechanism under the Treaty.
+Whilst the institutions section outlines the institutional setting in which the Energy Community is embedded, the energy overview provides key statistical data on the Energy Community and its Contracting Parties.